Updated: February 18, 2023

-As stated previously, The National Archives Museum is a coveted location to have military ceremonies and because of the proximity to many military installations, the museum receives a lot of.
+As stated previously, The National Archives Museum is a coveted location to have military ceremonies, and because of the proximity to many military installations in the DMV, the museum receives a lot of requests.
 Currently, the museum generally permits military ceremonies weekday morning (except holidays) prior to the opening to the public from 0800-0900.
 The doors open at 0750.

 To secure the Rotunda, the staff at the National Archives requests that you contact them as soon as possible; as the dates are reserved rather quickly.
-Some dates have already been scheduled up to April 2019…yes, the year 2019.
-Therefore, it’s highly recommended to contact the Security Office as soon as possible.
+Dates have already been scheduled up April 2024; yes in 2024.
+Therefore, it is highly recommended contacting the Security Office as soon as possible.

 Contacts at the National Archives Security Office:

-To receive their direct contact email and telephone number, don't hesitate to contact me at email@example.com.
+To receive direct email and telephone number, don't hesitate to email firstname.lastname@example.org

-Special Note: Events will be cancelled if the building is closed or if there is a 2-hour delay opening resulting from changes in the Federal operating status in the National Capital Region due to weather or other events announced by the Office of Personnel Management.
-Federal operating status can be obtained at http://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/current-status/. **On October 1, 2018, The National Archives will reduce the days available to hold military ceremonies to only Monday and Fridays from every weekday mornings.
+Special Note: Events will be cancelled if the building is closed or if there is a 2-hour delay opening resulting from changes in the Federal operating status or the National Capital Region is impacted due to weather or other events announced by the Office of Personnel Management.
+Federal operating status can be obtained at http://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/current-status/. **On October 1, 2018, The National Archives reduced the days available to hold military ceremonies to only Monday and Fridays from every weekday mornings.

 Are you looking for a place to park near the National Archives or which Metro-rail stop is the closest, enter your information below.
 You'll receive all the desired tips regarding this venue such as where to park, the closest metro stop, and more.